I told her she was being ridiculous. I told her to get a grip and grow up, to ‘just bloody well eat, for Christ’s sake’.

 I decided to go on the attack.

-When Maddy received a diagnosis of anorexia nervosa, the family struggled to find suitable treatment quickly enough, and Maddy’s symptoms rapidly descended into a dangerous physical manifestation of the existing mental illness.
+When Maddy received a diagnosis of anorexia nervosa, the family struggled to find suitable treatment quickly enough.
+Maddy’s symptoms rapidly descended into a dangerous physical manifestation of the existing mental illness.

-Maddy is described by Mark as someone who very quickly became ‘manipulative, cunning and deceitful’, and began to waste away in front of them.
+Mark described Maddy as someone who quickly became ‘manipulative, cunning and deceitful’ and began to waste away in front of them.
 Treatment was once per fortnight and consisted of being weighed, having a meal plan and counselling.
 However, it was soon realised that fortnightly treatment was not frequent enough.
 Mark still did not understand this was a mental illness and became increasing frustrated with Maddie’s obstructive and manipulative behaviour towards the disorder.

 At this point, the family were informed that Maddie was not ill enough to attend a Day Care treatment centre or Residential Unit.
 On the other hand, she was too ill for a private care unit due to the risk of organ failure which the private unit could not deal with, and the fortnightly treatment became weekly and continued as before.